How Much Alcohol Content Is in my Glass of Absinthe?

 It is easy to tell how strong your bottle of absinthe is because all you have to do is to read the bottle's label and look for its proof or alcohol by volume (ABV is the percentage of Alcohol by Volume).
 This will tell you whether the absinthe, gin, whiskey or rum you're pouring is the standard 100 proof (50% ABV), or a little higher or lower.
 Yet, have you ever wondered about the proof of your absinthe drink?

-There is, however, our handy table that will give you a simple estimate of the alcohol content of your absinthe drinks.
+There is, however, our handy table that will give you a simple estimate of the absinthe alcohol content (also known as absinthe alcohol volume) of your drink.
 It can also help you decrease or increase a drink's potency if you know a few basic facts.
 This table below is not a legal definition or indicator of alcohol content in each drink.
 It is intended to be used as an approximate guideline to inform all absinthe drinkers of the estimated alcohol content in each absinthe drink according to an absinthe strength and measures of water added.

 How Much Alcohol is in my Drink?